ArcanaFramework/fileformats/docs/source/quick_start.rst

    >>> repr(png_file)
    Png("/path/to/an-image.png")

-Again for some select formats methods to read metadata have been implemented, in which case the medata can be accessed as a dictionary.
+For some select formats there are also methods to read metadata, in which case the metadata can be accessed as a dictionary attribute.

 .. code-block:: python